esi/esi-docs/docs/community/socketkill.com/index.md

 - Observing an ongoing battle (filter x2 alliances)
 - Hunt a region (Filter for black rise)
 - Locate officers for that juicy purple loot (Discord tracker)
-- Who is smartbombing in the area (Filter "Smartbomb" & Region) - Coming soon TM
+- Who is smartbombing in the area (Filter "Smartbomb" & Region)
+- How many battleships have been destroyed in drone lands since 0001 UTC?

 ## Screenshot